LazyInitializer.EnsureInitialized<T> Method (T%, Func<T>)

-Initializes a target reference type by using a specified function if it hasn't already been initialized.
+Initializes a target reference type using the specified function if it has not already been initialized.

 Assembly: mscorlib (in mscorlib.dll)